Aethari/Runic/README.md

 documentation

 ## Todo
-#### Drawing
-- stop flickering / other drawing "artifacts" - make drawing smoother
-- draw an asterisk (*) after the filename if the file has changes that have not been saved (use a state boolean, like a "saved" var or something that is set to false when a character is inserted, and set to true when the file is saved)

 #### Input
 - find a way to listen for esc key presses separate from other esc sequences - right now it just crashes the program